railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	By default the list in the GTK client shows only the first 80 records, to avoid overloading the network and the server.

-	But you can change that limit by clicking the + icon to the left of the search criteria, and you can change the offset so that it starts further down the whole list than the first entry.
+	But you can change that limit by clicking the selection widget (showing 80 by default) to the right of the search criteria.

-	Similarly the list in the web client shows only the first 20, 40, 60, 80 or 100 records.
+	Similarly the list in the web client shows only the first 20, 50, 100, 500 or unlimited records.

-	The actual number can be switched by clicking on the number and selecting one of the other limits, but you can't select any other limit (so, unlike the GTK client you can't select hundreds or thousands).
+	The actual number can be switched by clicking on the link between the PREVIOUS and NEXT buttons and selecting one of the other limits.

 If you click on the name of a partner the form view corresponding to that partner opens in Read-Only mode.
 In the list you could alternatively click the pencil icon to open the same form in Edit mode.
 Once you have a form you can toggle between the two modes by clicking :guilabel:`Save` or :guilabel:`Cancel` when in Edit mode and :guilabel:`Edit` when in Read-Only mode.

-When you're in Read-Only mode you can navigate through the whole list you selected, as though you were in the List view.
-In Read-Only mode you can also click :guilabel:`Search` to see the form in List view again.

 .. index::
    single: partner; view form